 LAC: Latin American and Caribbean Studies

-LAC 200 - J: Introduction to Latin American and Caribbean Societies
+LAC 200: Introduction to Latin American and Caribbean Societies

 Semester supplements to this Bulletin contain specific descriptions when course is offered.
 Topics may include titles such as Literature of the Dominican Republic; and Latinas: History, Society, and Culture.
 Designed for upper-division students, this course provides an in-depth study of a specific topic relating to non-Western world civilizations.
 Students will be expected to demonstrate either a knowledge of a broad outline of world history, or the distinctive features of the history, institutions, economy, society, and culture of one non-Western civilization.
 May be repeated as the topic changes.